-Join Chris Nodder for an in-depth discussion in this video People scan; they don't read, part of Writing for the Web.
+Join Chris Nodder for an in-depth discussion in this video People scan; they don't read, part of Learning to Write for the Web.

 - Because people tend to be in research mode, rather than entertainment mode, when they're reading online, they normally only read about 20 percent of the content on an average page.
 That's because they're skimming for information they think is relevant to the problem they're trying to solve.
 As an example of this skimming behavior, did you catch the problem with the sentence on the screen?
 Did you see it first time you looked, or only when you'd started paying attention?
 We really do just skim across most text.
 As a result, we can miss information if it isn't really apparent.